-The Distinguished Visitors-in-Residence program brings prominent individuals to campus, either academic or non-academic, for short-term residential visits between three days and two weeks in length.
+The Distinguished Visitors-in-Residence program brings prominent individuals to campus, either academic or non-academic, for short-term residential visits typically between one to two weeks in length.
 The purpose of the Distinguished Visitors-in-Residence program is to enrich the liberal arts, residential experience by strengthening the intellectual community of the College.
 The program encourages close consideration of the work of noteworthy scholars, artists and public intellectuals.
 Our hope is that the program provides opportunities to explore the achievements and commitments of our guests as well as their distinguished scholarly, artistic and public service careers.

 Click here for a list of Distinguished Visitors-in-Residence.

 Distinguished Visitors-in-Residence will normally give a public talk (a convocation, for example) in addition to participating in activities scheduled by the host departments, programs, or even ad hoc groups of faculty with a common interest.
 Visitors will be expected to meet informally with small groups of students, faculty, or staff.
+Distinguished visitors may offer "short courses" for one to two credits during their visit.
 Ideal plans for a visitor’s stay will balance the specific purposes of the host group with the wider educational interests of the College.

 Following are examples of Distinguished Visitors-in-Residence: